ismetdagli/HaX-CoNN/README.md

 # This prompt requests sudo privilege.
 Takes a couple of minutes to run
 python3 src/nsight_compute.py
 ```

+Note: If you face any "Error opening engine file: starter_guide_logs/googlenet_only_gpu.plan" error, please build the only googlenet plan  by running this: "python3 starter_guide_experiment.py"

 This code outputs a nsight_compute_$DNN_.report.
 TensorRT has its own naming and output report structure that becomes very complicated.
 This requires a lot of effort to match the layers and their instructions.
 We leave this script here for a reference.